symfony/symfony/UPGRADE-3.0.md

    service instead.

  * The `templating.helper.assets` was moved to `templating_php.xml`.
 You can
-   use the `assets.package` service instead.
+   use the `assets.packages` service instead.

    Before: